Volturno Line: Eighth Army on the River Biferno (Battle of Termoli)

-As a response to the increasing Allied pressure on the Adriatic front, on October 1st the German supreme commander in Italy—Generalfeldmarshall Albert Kesselring—ordered the 16th Panzer Division to switch to the Adriatic front.
+As a response to the increasing Allied pressure on the Adriatic front, on October 1 the German supreme commander in Italy—Generalfeldmarshall Albert Kesselring—ordered the 16th Panzer Division to switch to the Adriatic front.
 Elements of the British 78th Infantry Division's 11th Brigade infantry crossed the Biferno at dawn on 3 October 1943 following an amphibious landing at Termoli by British Commandos at 02:15.
 By late morning, the two elements had linked up and that night 78th Division's 36th Brigade were able to be landed by sea at Termoli.
 However, logistical problems had prevented the Allies building a heavy duty bridge across the Biferno and when the bulldozed fords were made unusable after 5 tanks had crossed, there was no way to get more tanks across the river to support the infantry.
-A lighter weight FBE bridge was built to allow artillery, recconnaissance, and other vehicles to cross.
+A lighter weight FBE bridge was built to allow artillery, reconnaissance, and other vehicles to cross.
 The move east of 16th Panzer Division presented a major and unforeseen threat to the unsupported Allied infantry.
 As news of the German armour's arrival came in on 4 October, 78th Division's commander— Major-General Vyvyan Evelegh—demanded priority from British Eighth Army, under General Bernard Montgomery, for bridging equipment.
 As more German armour arrived, the Allied troops across the Biferno were forced onto the defensive.
 By the afternoon of 5 October, they had been squeezed back to within .5 mi of Termoli.
 However, at the same time frantic round the clock efforts by engineers had resulted in a heavyweight Bailey bridge being completed, allowing Canadian and British armour to cross the Biferno.
 That evening, 78th Division's 38th (Irish) Brigade arrived by sea at Termoli and the German attack the following morning was narrowly repulsed in desperate fighting.
 By late morning on 6 October, the Allies were on the attack and by late afternoon the Germans had started to fall back to the next prepared defences on the River Trigno, the Barbara Line.